Die Antwoord: 2013–2014: Donker Mag

 In May 2014, Die Antwoord announced the title and cover of their third album, Donker Mag, and released its second single "Pitbull Terrier" with a music video directed by Ninja, in which he plays a dog that wreaks havoc on the public.
 Donker Mag was released on 3 June 2014 through Zef Recordz.
 It became their most commercially successful release in the United States at the time, reaching their then-highest peak on the Billboard 200 at number 37 and topping the Dance/Electronic Albums chart after selling seven thousand copies in its opening week.
 David Jeffries of AllMusic praised it as being "as inspired, awful, and awesome as their debut" and lacking the "dead spots" he found on Tension, while Adam Finley of PopMatters wrote that, though it was "not a great album overall", it presented "proof that Die Antwoord's multimedia odyssey isn't out of surprises just yet".
 Lior Phillips of Rolling Stone wrote in a two-and-a-half out of five star review of the album that it had "a stale whiff of déjà vu" and "pl[ied] similar ground to their first two [albums]".

 By the release of Donker Mag, Ninja and Visser had ended their romantic relationship with one another.
 Die Antwoord went on an international tour in support of Donker Mag from May to September 2014.
 The album's third and final single, "Ugly Boy", was released in November 2014.
 Its music video was directed by Ninja and featured cameos from Cara Delevingne, Jack Black, Marilyn Manson, Dita Von Teese, and Flea, among others.
-It also faced controversy for featuring a man in a mask resembling Aphex Twin, whose song "Ageispolis" is sampled on the song, in blackface.
+It also faced controversy for featuring a man in a blackface mask resembling Aphex Twin, whose song "Ageispolis" is sampled on "Ugly Boy".